sparkflows/sparkflows-docs/docs/processors/Dataset/Unstructured/textfiles.rst

 TextFiles
 ==========

-Reads in Text Files from a given path and load each line as a separate Row
+Reads in Text Files from a given path and loads each line as a separate Row

 Type
 ----------